PrathamGaur108/ElectricVehiclesMarketSegmentationAnalysis/README.md

-Segmentation Analysis on Electric Vehicles Market and its target customers.
+Market Segmentation Analysis on Electric Vehicles and their target customers.